inblack67/Mapbox-Farms/README.md

 ## Description

 This web application provied a service that tells the user what types of food trucks might be found near a specific location on a map.
+It display around 1000 farms but the view is not at all sluggish as the application takes advantage of Mapbox Clustering.

 ## Stack